Free translation from parts of the book Samarkand by Olga Kharitidi.

 *The Oral Tradition – from teaching tales to fairy tales and myth.

+*Biographical Storytelling – shaping and crafting our personal stories as gifts to illuminate our human experience.
 Essential to this journey is a path of Inner Development, the on-going work of being fully present and bridging the gap between who we are and what we tell.
 Participants will be encouraged to develop their own distinctive style of telling in a supportive atmosphere with individual feedback and coaching.
 The working language is English for which fluency is required.
 Supporting subjects will include: clowning, story games, spontaneous storytelling and artistic work